Mary Lea Bandy,

 Additional resources and articles concerning repatriation can be found here.

 Searchable Database for The Survival of American Silent Feature Films: 1912-1929

-Now Accepting Nominations for the 2014 National Film Registry
+Nominations are now being accepted for the 2015 National Film Registry.

 Find Registry films screening

 in theaters around the country and on television